Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Nesterov's accelerated scheme

 \section{Nesterov's accelerated scheme}

 In this section, we turn to Nesterov's accelerated gradient method \cite{nesterov2004introductory} and extend the above results to this scheme.
 In the book \cite{nesterov2004introductory}, Nesterov introduces several different acceleration schemes, in the following we mainly focus on the ``Constant Step Scheme, III''.
-Applying this scheme to solve \eqref{eq:min-problem}, we obtain the following accelerated proximal gradient method (APG).
+Applying this scheme to solve \eqref{eq:min-problem}, we obtain the accelerated proximal gradient method (APG) described in Algorithm \ref{alg:apg}.

 When the problem \eqref{eq:min-problem} is $\alpha$-strongly convex, then by setting $\tau = \sqrt{\alpha/L}$ and $\theta_0 = \tau$, we have